Albany DUI Lawyer

 Before making any decisions about how you'd like to proceed with your DUI case, it is best to consult with an experienced attorney who can help you determine the best course of action.
 Furthermore, during ALS hearing proceedings, your lawyer can thoroughly investigate your case and argue on your behalf.
 There are many potential defenses and winning your hearing will allow you to retain your Georgia driving privileges.
 Our criminal defense attorney can provide you with clear legal counsel and aggressive representation.

 When it comes to a DUI, having a lawyer to help support and guide you will benefit you tremendously.
-Our lawyers at Thomas V. Duck III, P.C. have helped many individuals facing DUI charges in Albany, GA, and we understand that each client and each situation is unique.
+Our lawyers at Thomas V. Duck III, P.C., Attorney at Law have helped many individuals facing DUI charges in Albany, GA, and we understand that each client and each situation is unique.
 We go above and beyond to ensure that each case receives the attention that it requires.
-When you hire a DUI lawyer, he or she will fight to protect your rights and your future.
+When you hire a DUI defense attorney, they will fight to protect your rights and your future.

 A DUI lawyer can help you in the following ways: